yixinglin/sobot-rimulator/readme.md

 ## Configuration

 The simulator can be configured by a variety of paramters.
-The default configuration file is [extension_config.yaml](extension_config.yaml), where all parameters are documented.
+The default configuration file is [config.yaml](config.yaml) where all parameters are documented.
+The configuration file [ekf_fast_skam_config.yaml](ekf_fast_skam_config.yaml) includes an extension of EKFSlam and FastSlam performs completely identical to the sobot rimulator of Michael Dobler.
 The configuration file [original_config.yaml](original_config.yaml) does not include any of the extensions made and performs completely identical to the original sobot rimulator.

 The most important parameters in terms of the SLAM algorithms are: